raizen74/chatter-ui/README.md

 - `ChatList.tsx` **react-infinite-scroller**, implement infinite scrolling with pagination to fetch more chats.
 Implement cache policies in apollo client to define the merge behavior of the `chats` cache field.
 When you scroll down the Box component, a new query is sent to the `chats` resolver to fetch the next batch of chats, its sorted in the mongodb aggregation and returned in the correct order to be consumed in the `data` variable.

+- `Chat.tsx` **react-infinite-scroller**, implement reverse infinite scrolling with pagination to fetch more chat messages.
+Implement cache policies in apollo client to define the merge behavior of the `messages` cache field for each `chatId`

 ## Back

 GraphQL `users.resolver.ts` forwards the query to the `UsersService` which calls `UsersRepository` that extends `AbstractEntityRepository` that performs CRUD on MongoDB with mongoose ORM